morsechim/PeopleSegmentation/README.md

 # People Segmentation and Annotation

-This program performs real-time object detection and annotation on a video stream.
-It utilizes YOLOv5 model for object detection and a custom annotation module for adding labels and masks to the detected objects.
+This program performs real-time object detection, segmentation, and annotation on a video stream.
+It utilizes the YOLOv8 Seg model for object detection and a custom annotation module for adding labels and masks to the segmentation of the detected object.

 ## Requirements